All field notes

 Building the evidence packet

-A complete packet has four parts: a one-page protest letter stating the ground and the requested value; the comparable-sales analysis with five to seven sales; photographs of any condition issues; and supporting documents (recent appraisal, sale of the subject property, repair estimates).
+A complete packet has four parts: a one-page protest letter stating the ground and the requested value; the comparable-sales analysis with five to seven sales (more than the three to five you used to screen — a filing wants the extra corroboration); photographs of any condition issues; and supporting documents (recent appraisal, sale of the subject property, repair estimates).

 The hearing officer reads dozens of protests per week.
 A short, ordered packet with one clear request beats a long, exhaustive one.
 Lead with your strongest comparable; everything after it is corroboration.